Joshuah143/JetPointNet/development/DEVELOPMENT.md

 # Delta R masking

 Delta R calculations have been added into the npz files, but the cut is still happening at the `root_to_awk` level.
 This masking could be deleted (line 661 and 825 `util_functs`) and a mask could be applied at the `jets_train` level as a hyper parameter.
-However, this would change the max length caculations very significantly as removing the mask would include all event data and the filtering would be non-trivial due to the structure of the npz files.
+However, this would change the max length calculations very significantly as removing the mask would include all event data and the filtering would be non-trivial due to the structure of the npz files.

 Delta R fr tracks is defined by their interaction with EMB2, for the delta R that gets applied the tracks should this be the case.